Panasonic Resistors Antitrust

 A resistor is a passive two-terminal electrical component that implements electrical resistance as a circuit element and a common element in electronic equipment including cell phones and computers, as well as many industries including telecommunications, audiovisual, automotive and server computing.

-In his order appointing Hagens Berman's Steve Berman as co-lead counsel, Judge Ronald M. Whyte of the U.S. District Court in San Jose stated that the cadidates, "are capable and accomplished advocates, with extensive experience in complex litigation, including class actions and cases involving technology and antitrust claims."
+In his order appointing Hagens Berman's Steve Berman as co-lead counsel, Judge Ronald M. Whyte of the U.S. District Court in San Jose stated that the candidates, "are capable and accomplished advocates, with extensive experience in complex litigation, including class actions and cases involving technology and antitrust claims."

-The eight consolidated cases are Resistors Antitrust Litigation, case number 5:15-cv-03820, in the U.S. District Court for the Northern District of California.
+The consolidated cases are Resistors Antitrust Litigation, case number 5:15-cv-03820, in the U.S. District Court for the Northern District of California.

 Hagens Berman purchases advertisements on search engines, social media sites and other websites.
 Transmission of the information contained or available through this website is not intended to create, and receipt does not constitute, an attorney-client relationship.
 If you seek legal advice or representation by Hagens Berman, you must first enter a formal agreement.
 All information contained in any transmission is confidential and Hagens Berman agrees to protect information against unauthorized use, publication or disclosure.
 This site is regulated by the Washington Rules of Professional Conduct.